Work Experience

 • Help ensure compliance with brand guidelines across college web properties including the catalog, library, and athletics websites.

-• Created and reviewed RFPs and responses.
-Drafted RFPs including a website redesign and a new CRM platform with integrated admissions application.
+• Created and reviewed RFPs and responses, including drafting the RFPs for a website redesign and a new CRM platform with integrated admissions application.

 • Developed retention telemarketing campaigns and supporting call tracking systems.